NC GreenPower Announces 2019 Solar Schools Grant Recipients

-The NC GreenPower Solar Schools grant program awards five more North Carolina schools with educational solar installations
+- The NC GreenPower Solar Schools grant program awards four more North Carolina schools with educational solar installations with fifth coming soon

-State Employees’ Credit Union members increase their support for 2018 Solar Schools
+- State Employees’ Credit Union members continue to offer their support for 2019 Solar Schools

-Now in the fourth year of the pilot, the staff is confident about the positive future of NC GreenPower Solar Schools.
-“This year’s response to our Solar Schools program is the highest we’ve seen since we launched the program, and we are so excited to add schools from the Triad and Eastern North Carolina.
-By the end of 2018, we will have reached more than 23,000 students at schools across the state.
-We are looking forward to providing each of these five schools with our educational solar installation,” said Vicky McCann, vice president of NC GreenPower.
+Now in the fifth year of the solar schools pilot, the staff is confident about the positive future of NC GreenPower Solar Schools.
+“This year’s response to our Solar Schools program was great, and we are so excited to add four new counties, including schools from Coastal North Carolina for the first time in our program.
+By the end of 2019, we will have reached more than 26,000 students across the state.
+We are looking forward to providing each of these schools with our educational solar installation,” said Vicky McCann, vice president of NC GreenPower.

-The selected schools will have until Friday, October 12, 2018 to raise their funds and will utilize the NC GreenPower fundraising website, my.NCGreenPower.org.
+The selected schools will utilize the NC GreenPower fundraising website, my.NCGreenPower.org to raise their funds by Friday, September 27, 2019.
 My NCGreenPower is an online community that allows advocates of a cleaner, greener environment to join together for fundraising.
 Donations as little as $1 can be made to support any campaign.

 The NC GreenPower Solar Schools program is open to all public and private K-12 schools in North Carolina.
 The installed solar PV systems serve as educational tools in the classroom but also provide an energy impact, likely producing enough renewable energy to power a school’s main office.
 The solar arrays have generated an average of 8,026 kilowatt (kW) hours annually, potentially saving schools up to $803 per year.
 For updates about the pilot, visit www.ncgreenpower.org/solar-schools.

-NC GreenPower is also pleased to announce that the member-funded State Employees’ Credit Union (SECU) Foundation is increasing its 2018-2019 support for the Solar Schools program.
-The SECU Foundation’s contribution of $150,000 will provide challenge grants to 10 K-12 public schools over the next two years, awarding each school $15,000.
+NC GreenPower is also pleased to announce that the member-funded State Employees’ Credit Union (SECU) Foundation is continuing its generous support for the Solar Schools program.
+The SECU Foundation’s contribution will provide challenge grants to this year’s awarded K-12 public schools, providing each school with $15,000.
 This will help to increase the size of their solar installation from 3 kW to 5 kW.

 McCann continued, “We are so grateful to State Employees’ Credit Union members for their support over the last decade and look forward to our continued partnership to help improve the environment and support education in our state.”